-- I.) Who is responsible of ensuring that gender is mainstreamed in the work of the county including employment, planning, duty allocation, budgeting etc? - ii.)
-Who is in-charge of training about gender and gender responsiveness in all activities? - iii.)
-Has the County allocated funds to ensure that the county officials and the Assembly as well as the executive understand about gender and how it is supposed to be mainstreamed? - iv.)
-Who is to ensure that the budgeting by the individual ministries and departments is gender responsive?

-- b) Rights Based Approach to Development: this is the Application of a Rights Based Approach in the achievement of gender equality and inclusion of the SIGs.
+- i) Who is responsible of ensuring that gender is mainstreamed in the work of the County including employment, planning, duty allocation, budgeting etc? - ii) Who is in-charge of training about gender and gender responsiveness in all activities? - iii) Has the County allocated funds to ensure that the County officials and the Assembly as well as the Executive understand gender and how it is supposed to be mainstreamed? - iv) Who is to ensure that the budgeting by the individual ministries and departments is gender responsive?6 - e) Rights Based Approach to Development: This is the application of a Rights Based Approach in the achievement of gender equality and inclusion of the SIGs.
 This is an approach that uses the human rights principles and respect of human rights to eliminate or at least try and diminish any existing exclusion and discrimination in the implementation of any programme or project and in this case in the work carried out by the counties.
 It calls for the participation and inclusion of all stakeholders and ensuring that everyone benefits equally.
-These principles require the county government as duty bearers to act in a manner that enables the citizens also known as the right holders to exercise their rights which they are entitled to. - Participation: This is the process through which SIGs can influence and share control over development initiatives as well as control over decisions and resources that them.
+These principles require the County Government as duty-bearers to act in a manner that enables the citizens also known as the right-holders to exercise their rights which they are entitled to7. - f) Participation: This is the process through which SIGs can influence decisions about resources and development agenda.
 This enhances a sense of ownership of development initiatives among SIGs, transparency, accountability, effective implementation and above all sustainability.
 By identifying eight levels, Arnestein's (1969) ladder of participation is an appropriate guide in measuring the degree of SIGs participation in development initiatives of county governments.
 In most cases SIGs participation has been restricted to the lowest rungs of the ladder.
-Countygovernments can strive to upgrade SIGs participation to the higher rungs of the ladder.
+County governments can strive to upgrade SIGs participation to the higher rungs of the ladder.